 i.
 Every teacher will be addressed by the last name, prefixed by the appropriate Mr., Mrs., or Miss.
 Classroom management is the single factor that results in the failure of more teachers than all other factors combined.
 Adequate control of students is the foundation for effective teaching.
+Weak discipline is highly combined.
+Adequate control of students is the foundation for effective teaching.
 Weak discipline is highly correlated to disorder.
 The ability of the entire staff to maintain discipline can be compared to a chain; the total discipline is no better than the weakest teacher.
 If a student can get away with something under one teacher, he expects to do the same under other teachers.
 Consistency is the key to good discipline.